holger-prause/yolo_utils/README.md

 ### create_dataset.py
 Creates a yolo dataset ready to train.
 The images must already be annotated.
-It will also create automatically a validation dataset with 10 percent of the train images.
+It will also create automatically a validation dataset with 10 percent of the train images if no validation directory was specified.

 * **Usage:**
 The following is the help output of the script.